KSWB-TV: Early years as KTTY

 KTTY began broadcasting on September 30, 1984, mostly airing classic movies and old syndicated reruns, as well as Newspot news briefs throughout the day.
 In its first year, ratings were low; even some Los Angeles independent stations, seen on San Diego cable systems, surpassed it in the ratings.
 It aired San Diego State Aztecs sports and such local productions as Beach Party, a show filmed on local beaches described by its producer as "PM Magazine meets American Bandstand for teenagers".
 As an independent station, KTTY consistently trailed XETV (channel 6) and KUSI-TV (channel 51) in the quality of its programming and its ratings.
-It promoted itself as "San Diego's Movie Channel", but John Freeman, TV writer for The San Diego Union-Tribune, called it in retrospect "a laughingstock—bankrupt and virtually bereft of watchable programming".
-The Harmon/Alvarez Smith group became the primary owners of San Diego Television in 1986 when the group obtained a $17 million bank loan.
+It promoted itself as "San Diego's Movie Channel"; John Freeman, TV writer for The San Diego Union-Tribune, called it in retrospect "a laughingstock—bankrupt and virtually bereft of watchable programming".
+The Harmon–Alvarez Smith group became the primary owners of San Diego Television in 1986 when the group obtained a $17 million bank loan.

-Sale to Tribune; WB and CW affiliation
+Sale to Tribune and WB and CW affiliation

 San Diego Television filed for Chapter 11 bankruptcy reorganization on February 2, 1994.
 This action was undertaken by Alvarez Smith in order to protect KTTY from foreclosure on the 1986 loan.
-In the year that followed, the station did make two upgrades that helped bolster its reputation.
-As part of a new San Diego Padres rights package, KTTY picked up a scheduled 36 games a season for two years, one of three different outlets airing Padres games in 1994 and 1995 (alongside KFMB-TV and Prime Sports).
+In the year that followed, the station made two upgrades.
+As part of a new San Diego Padres baseball rights package, KTTY picked up a scheduled 36 games a season for two years, one of three different outlets airing Padres games in 1994 and 1995 (alongside KFMB-TV and Prime Sports).
 It also affiliated with The WB, one of two new networks launching in January 1995.